sumeet-016/Ecommerce-Project/readme.md

 1. *Maharashtra contributes the highest profit by state.*
 2. *Printers and Bookcases are the most profitable sub-categories.*
 3. *COD is the most preferred payment method.*
-4. *Clothing holds the highest share among categories (63%).*
+4. *Clothing holds the highest share among categories.*
-5. *December has the highest monthly profit, while May records a loss.*
+6. *December has the highest monthly profit, while May records a loss.*
-6. *Harivansh is the highest-spending customer.*
+7. *Harivansh is the highest-spending customer.*

 ## 🚀 Future Enhancements
 1. *Implement predictive sales forecasting using ML models.*